About the Program

-Unofficial Transcripts: Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
-Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
-Review the unofficial transcript requirements for additional details and FAQs.
+- Transcripts – Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
+Visit our Application Information page for additional details and FAQs.

-- Official Recommendations
+- Official Recommendations (3)

 - Maintain at least a 3.0 grade point average for all coursework.